TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

 .. note::

     Possibly due to limitations of :mod:`MDAnalysis` only whole molecules can be displayed.
 If **show_molecule** is set to ``backbone`` complete protein will be displayed any way.
-This may change in future version of :mod:`MDAnalysis` and or :mod:`aqueduct`.
+This may change in future version of :mod:`MDAnalysis` and or :mod:`aquaduct`.

 .. note::